qzhang503/proteoQ/README.md

 histograms are calculated during the latest call to `standPep(...)` with the option of `method_align = MGKernel`.
 There is a useful side effect when comparing leading and lagging profiles of `log2FC`.
-In the following barebone example, we align differently the peptide `log2FC` with the default method of median centering:
+In the following bare-bones example, we align differently the peptide `log2FC` with the default method of median centering:

 ``` r